Disney World Honeymoon Tips

 10. Splurge On Your Hotel

-These resorts are within walking (or boat) distance of two theme parks, Epcot and Disney’s Hollywood Studios, and are a walk plus a monorail ride to the Magic Kingdom.
-These resorts are also within walking distance of one another, and also offer exceptional dining options, including Flying Fish Cafe and Yachtsman Steakhouse, and many excellent non-Disney options in the Swan and Dolphin hotels.
+These resorts are within walking, boat, or Skyliner gondola distance of two theme parks, Epcot and Disney’s Hollywood Studios, and are a walk plus a monorail ride to the Magic Kingdom.
+These resorts are also within walking distance of one another, and also offer exceptional dining options, including Flying Fish and Yachtsman Steakhouse, and many excellent non-Disney options in the Swan and Dolphin hotels.

 Most importantly, they’re within walking distance of Epcot’s World Showcase, which is a great place to spend time on your honeymoon.
 There’s nothing magical about a rental car on your honeymoon, unless you share a mutual love for traffic and road rage, so avoiding conventional forms of transportation on your honeymoon can really enhance the trip.